test-fullautomation/robotframework-tutorial/100_variables_and_datatypes/doc_src/tutorial-03.robot.rst

 Test case 03_03
 ---------------

-In test case ``03_03`` we work with nested dictionaries defined within the json configuration file of this tutorial.
+In test case ``03_03`` we work with nested dictionaries defined within the JSON configuration file of this tutorial.

 .. code::

    ./config/tutorialconfig.json

-But before we start, some internals need to be mentioned: The json format and the robot code format are two different worlds.
+But before we start, some internals need to be mentioned: The JSON format and the robot code format are two different worlds.
 Both have their own formats.
-Compared to the Robot Framework core, the RobotFramework AIO contains a component called ``JsonPreprocessor``.
+Compared to the Robot Framework, the RobotFramework AIO contains a component called **JsonPreprocessor**.
-With the help of this component the RobotFramework AIO is able to access the content of json files independently from format differences.
+With the help of this component the RobotFramework AIO is able to access the content of JSON files independently from format differences.
-The ``JsonPreprocessor`` is able to convert the formats, and when the json content is passed to the robot world, then the content is adapted.
+The **JsonPreprocessor** is able to convert the formats, and when the JSON content is passed to the robot world, then the content is adapted.

-But behind the curtain still json parsing mechanisms are used to get the content and therefore it is not possible to align already the structure of the json files itself to the requirements of the robot world.
+But behind the curtain still JSON parsing mechanisms are used to get the content and therefore it is not possible to align already the structure of the JSON files itself to the requirements of the robot world.
 The differences are still present (*and explained in this tutorial*).

-*Therefore be aware of the differences and be careful when you copy&paste content between json and robot!*
+*Therefore be aware of the differences and be careful when you copy&paste content between JSON and robot!*

 Another aspect is the name of the data type of a dictionary.
 In this tutorial we mostly use for logging own keywords like ``log_scalar``, ``log_list`` and ``log_dict``.
 With the purpose to check also the data type of the given parameter.